 MONUMENTS

-Project Partner: Kris Plunkett
+Project Partners: Kris Plunkett

 The Monuments project is an ongoing collaboration supporting Kris Plunkett’s PhD research.
 The project focuses on building and organizing a database of monuments that will eventually be made publicly available for educational use and outside research.
 Because monuments are closely tied to community memory and local history, this work helps create context that can support deeper understanding of memorial landscapes.